This ground turkey spaghetti recipe is lightened up with ground turkey, but homemade and so flavorful you’d never know it’s turkey!

 Homemade spaghetti sauce is one of my ultimate favorite things to make and this turkey spaghetti recipe does not disappoint!
 Sure, you can go with the pre-made stuff in a pinch, but making it from scratch really isn’t that hard and the little bit of extra effort is totally worth it.

-Most of my recipes are quick and easy and I have plenty of 30-minute dinners for busy weeknights but this one is simmered over time for depth of flavor.
+Most of my recipes are quick and easy and I have plenty of quick and simple dinner ideas for busy weeknights like my my easy ground turkey tacos.
+But this meal prep recipe takes a little time, simmered for depth of flavor.
 This ground turkey pasta is a lazy Sunday sauce that simmers and fills the house with the aroma of a delicious homemade meal that the whole family (even the picky eaters!) will love.

-I’ve tried one pot spaghetti and have several recipes using jarred tomato sauces which all have their time and place but nothing compares to this turkey spaghetti.
+I’ve tried one pot spaghetti and have several recipes using jarred tomato sauces which all have their time and place but nothing compares to this family favorite.
 I like to freeze the leftover sauce for a quick weeknight dinner later on and am always grateful I did!
-It will be a family favorite that the kids will beg you to make.

 Why You’ll Love This Recipe

-- Simple recipe where you can sit back and relax while the sauce is simmering – it takes time but it’s an easy dinner!
+- Simple recipe where you can sit back and relax while the sauce is simmering – it takes time but it’s an easy ground turkey dinner idea!

 - Makes TONS of sauce to serve for company or to freeze and reheat later